Our service charter

 To help us help you, we ask that you:

-- actively familiarise yourself with the relevant Departmental requirements in relation to your enquiry
+- familiarise yourself with the relevant Departmental requirements in relation to your enquiry

 - comply with Australian Government requirements relevant to your enquiry